Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 </filter>
 ```

 After blurring the elements a `feColorMatrix` filter let's us specify a transformation matrix for changing pixel colors.
-In this example we multiply all alpha values by _19_ and then subtract _7 * 255_.
+In this example we multiply all alpha values by _19_ and then subtract _7 × 255_.
 This means that all alpha values greater _94_ stay visible, while all alpha values smaller _94_ become fully transparent.

 ## Animating the circular progress indicator

 The progress indicator is an SVG arc, that is set to correct position with the help of a group.
-This way we can specify the path from its local coordinates of _(0, 0)_.
+This way we can specify the path from its local coordinates of _(0, 0)_, making the calculation simpler.

 ``` html
 <g transform="translate(180, 50) scale(1, 1) rotate(90)">